-The IBA Rules of Evidence contain procedures initially developed in civil law systems, in common law systems and even in international arbitration processes themselves.
+The IBA Rules of Evidence contain procedures initially developed in civil law systems, in common law systems and in international arbitration processes themselves.
 Designed to assist parties in determining what procedures to use in their particular case, they present some (but not all) of the methods for conducting international arbitration proceedings.
 Parties and arbitral tribunals may adopt the IBA Rules of Evidence in whole or in part-at the time of drafting the arbitration clause in a contract or once an arbitration commences-or they may use them as guidelines.
 Parties are free to adapt them to the particular circumstances of each matter.

-This article describes the essential provisions of the IBA Rules, as revised in 2010, and provides some background on their drafting and the revision process.
-The Working Party and IBA Rules of Evidence Subcommittee hope this commentary will be helpful to parties in determining whether or not to use the IBA Rules of Evidence and how best to apply them in their particular arbitration.
+This article describes the essential provisions of the IBA Rules, as revised in 2010 and 2020, and provides some background on their drafting and the revision process.
+The 2020 Review Task Force and IBA Arbitration Guidelines and Rules Subcommittee hope this commentary will be helpful to parties in determining whether or not to use the IBA Rules of Evidence and how best to apply them in their particular arbitration.
 The IBA Rules of Evidence and translations of the Rules into various languages are available for download at www.ibanet.org.